credit card icon

 What is a credit card?

-A credit card is a plastic card that you can use to buy goods and services using money you borrow, as opposed to a debit card that uses money that you already have in an account.
-Credit cards are usually powered by Visa, MasterCard or American Express to process payments.
+A credit card is a plastic card that allows you to buy goods and services using money you borrow, as opposed to a debit card that uses money that you already have in an account.

 How do credit cards work?